Children’s COVID-19 Help Line

 Also, some older teens don’t believe that they are at high-risk for getting COVID-19, so they may be a little more lax about preventive measures like social distancing and handwashing.
 If you have a teenager who is returning from college, they might be longing for that newfound independence.
 And while it’s important to respect their need for independence, it’s also critical to keep a watchful eye and make sure they aren’t developing a rebellious streak that may put their health at risk.

-Treatment for COVID-19There is currently no treatment available for COVID-19, but don’t panic — most people who get COVID-19 only have mild symptoms and recover from home.
+Treatment for COVID-19There are not many treatments currently available, but don’t panic — most people who get COVID-19 only have mild symptoms and recover from home.
 In general, the steps to take after a diagnosis are the same for both children and adults.

 If symptoms are not severe, stay at home and be sure to rest and get plenty of fluids.
 Your provider may also recommend taking over-the-counter medications to control symptoms like fever.
 Check with your provider before taking any medication (or giving any to your child).